The Fascinating History of Dublin Docklands

 The Samuel Beckett Bridge

-Marvel at the architectural masterpiece that spans the River Liffey, connecting the north and south docklands.
+Marvel at the architectural highlight to stretch over the River Liffey, opposite the north and south docklands.

 -